Cross County Center: History

 The former Cross County Hospital and Office building was reconstructed for a Hyatt Place hotel, with 155 rooms, an indoor pool, cocktails bar, business center and fitness center in 2015.

 In 2010, Red Lobster opened, and in 2015, Olive Garden and Longhorn Steakhouse restaurants opened.
 On the north side of the mall, Wilsker's restaurant was located, and it was a diner.

 On June 6, 2019, it was announced that Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.
 Target signed a 40-year lease for 132,000 sq. ft. of space in the previous Sears anchor store.
 On September 13, 2023, Target announced that they will open their first store on October 22 on the location of the former Sears store.
 The store had its ribbon cut on October 18, and opened 4 days later.

 The mall has long been owned by Brooks Shopping Center LLC, jointly owned by Marx Realty and Benenson Capital Partners, and was managed by Macerich since 2006.
 On January 17, 2020, Westfair Communications reported that Marx Realty took over the mall's leasing and management from Macerich.

 In late 2021, it was announced that Westchester Community College would expand their current Yonkers campus by opening at Cross County on the third floor of the former Sears anchor.
 WCC will add 30,000 square feet of space, using it to build new lab spaces, and new design school, and expand their current academic offerings at the campus.
 The WCC expansion opened in November 2022.

-Name

-"Cross County Center" is the official name of the shopping center.